What Medical Supplies Should I Bring with Me in a 2022 Hurricane Evacuation?

 If you were to evacuate your home during a natural disaster, what would you think to grab?
 Photo albums, jewelry, cash and the family pet?
-Would your prescription medications make the list?
+Would your prescription medications and other medical supplies make the list?
 How should your preparations change due to COVID-19?

 Here are a few quick items to pack to ensure your medications are ready to go in a short amount of time.